Bordon Light Railway: The line today and possible re-opening

 Following the line's closure in 1966, the track was lifted later the same year.
 None of the stations now survive except Bentley, while the Bordon station is now buried under an industrial trading estate.

 A bus service now provides a link from Bentley to Bordon, and onwards to Liss – effectively replicating the line and the Longmoor Railway.
 It has been mooted that as this bus service is now so well utilised, that it should be replaced by a railway link.
 In August 2007 Liberal Democrat Councillor Philip Drury, member for Whitehill (Hogmoor), proposed the re-opening of the line to relieve the pressure on the busy A325 road, particularly as the local population is likely to increase with the construction of 5,500 homes when the Army pulls out of Bordon.
 A re-opened line would also relieve pressure on the Waterloo-Portsmouth line and enable local students to attend colleges in Alton and Guildford.
 Due to the redevelopment of the Bordon station site, any plans would have to incorporate a diversion around this area.
-Councillor Drury's proposal has received support from the chairman of the Whitehill Bordon Opportunity, Councillor Cowper who is also the leader of East Hampshire District Council.
+Councillor Drury's proposal received support from the chairman of the Whitehill Bordon Opportunity, Councillor Cowper who is also the leader of East Hampshire District Council.

 In June 2009, the Association of Train Operating Companies (ATOC) issued a report (Connecting Communities: Expanding Access to the Rail Network), which proposes the reinstatement of the line between Bentley and Bordon, as one of 20 schemes that are recommended for further consultation.
 14 of these are reinstatements of lines closed in the Beeching cuts.